 Let’s walk through what you should do next.

 Become a Patron of Ask Leo! and go ad-free!

-- A data breach typically exposes personal information but not passwords.
+- A breach typically exposes personal information, not passwords.

-- If there are any concerns, change your password.
+- If there are concerns, change your password.

 - If you reuse the same password elsewhere, change those passwords also; make them strong and unique.